Online resources are great also but oftentimes can skip steps. A good book will guide you through the entire process from start to finish.

 Getting the paint right is critical to a good finished job.

-This book goes into to detail with pictures how to prep a paint job and get it done right.
+This book goes into detail with pictures of preparing a paint job and getting it done right.

 Collision Repair and Refinishing: A Foundation Course for Technicians

-For those looking for the technical skills you would learn in a class room setting than this is the book for them.
+For those looking for the technical skills you would learn in a classroom setting, then this is the book for them.

-Used by many colleges it goes into great detail on all parts of working in a auto repair shop.
+Used by many colleges, it goes into great detail on all parts of working in an auto repair shop.

 The Complete Guide to Auto Body Repair (Motorbooks Workshop)